 How do we share your personal data?

-BPC Recruitment will not pass your information to any third-party service providers, agents, subcontractors and other associated organisations except for the purposes of completing tasks and providing services to you on our behalf (for example to process products and send you mailings).
+BPC Digital will not pass your information to any third-party service providers, agents, subcontractors and other associated organisations except for the purposes of completing tasks and providing services to you on our behalf (for example to process products and send you mailings).
 These third parties may include:

-- We use third party service providers to provide a recruiting software system;
+- We use third-party service providers to provide a recruiting software system;

 - We also share your personal data with other third-party service providers that may assist us in recruiting talent, administering and evaluating pre-employment screening and testing, and improving our recruiting practices;